EESTEC-AGH-Krakow/event-logistics-facility/README.md

 event-logistics-facility
 ========================

-This is a project of EESTEC AGH Krakow, aimed to facilitate the logistics aspect of organisation of workshops
+This is a long-term project of EESTEC AGH Krakow, aimed to facilitate the logistics aspect of organisation of workshops.